vippsas/vipps-login-api/vipps-login-api.md

 * client_secret_basic
 * client_secret_post

 The default token endpoint authentication method is `client_secret_basic`.
 It is possible to change the authentication method to `client_secret_post` in the Vipps portal.
+[More information in the FAQ](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#how-can-i-use-client_secret_post-for-authentication).

 ##### The `login_hint` parameter (required)
 Supported login hints: